-Consent: Making it Right for Everyone in BRC
+Consent: Making it right for everyone in BRC

-Burning Man is committed to making our city safe.
+We are committed to making our city safe.
 We are family in Black Rock City, and we always need to take care of our own.

-If you see someone who needs help, offer it. if you see someone being treated any way but wonderfully, step in and be an advocate or contact a Black Rock Ranger.
+If you see someone who needs help, offer it.
+If you see someone being treated any way but wonderfully, step in and be an advocate or contact a Black Rock Ranger.
 We are all in this together.

 As The 11th Principle: Consent! group says, consent extends beyond intimacy and encompasses many aspects of our interactions in Black Rock City, including:

 - Touch — Just because you hugged someone yesterday doesn’t mean you can surprise them with a hug today.
 “Surprise contact” isn’t always wanted, even if it’s affectionate.

 - Kink — Consent for one thing isn’t consent for another.
 If I said you can spank me, that doesn’t give you permission to grope me.

 - Sex — Consent can be revoked once it’s been given.

 - Gifts — Disclose what is in your gifts, even if it’s just essential oils.
 Some people have sensitivities or allergies.